ThoughtWorks-SEA/developer-training/docs/backend/backend-quick-start.md

 ## Tests

-Run the following steps if you're including tests in your project:
+Run the following steps if you're including tests in your project.
 Install libraries which we'll use for writing tests:

 ```